DaLawnChair/Pancreas-Cancer-Prognosis/README.md

 * groupkfolds with classifcation on each slices, then do majourity voting on each prediciton to decide final classificaiton (gives way more data to work with and learn from)

 For model testing:
-* weight normalization layer, and view the different techniques (ie L2)
+* weight normalization layer, and view the different techniques (ie L2 and AdamW)
 * experiment with batch size (test with grid search)
 * try SGD and different params for ADAM
 * learning rate